dhvanilp/Hybrid-Cryptography/README.md

 ![Image](./encrypt.png)

 ## Enigma
-This is an apllication made using Django and NodeJs, that is bases on encryption and decryption process mentioned in the paper.
+This is an apllication made using Django and NodeJs, which is based on encryption and decryption process mentioned in the paper.

-Run the Enigma application in virtual environment and also run the node-js server
+### Run the Django application in virtual environment and also run the node.js server

+So this is what you need to do:
+* Open 2 browser tabs.
+* Enter the sender and receiver nickname in each of the respective tabs.
+* Now work with the sender side first, click send
+* Enter the exact nickname of the receiver in the form.
+(The receivers public key should automatically show up, also the send button would show up.
+If not, then re run from step 1)
+* Now work with the receiver side, click receive, enter the ecc private key of the receiver and click receive button.
+(It converts the private key to public key and sends the ecc public key of that receiver to the nodejs server) (The receivers public key should automatically show up on the sender's tab, also the send button would show up.
+If not, then re run from step 1)
+* Enter the AES private key, upload your file and send.

+The rest of the things will be handled by the servers.
+And the download link of the decrypted file will be available on the receiver side with appropriate alerts.

 ## Team Members
 * [Dhvanil Parikh](https://github.com/dhvanilp), 16IT217